wyrover/shellcode/win/pi/README.txt

   any process regardless of it being 32 or 64-bit.

-  If running in wow64 mode and target process is 64-bit, pi will transition to 64-bit mode in order to create thread.
+  If running in wow64 mode and target process is 64-bit, pi will transition to 64-bit mode in order to create remote thread.

   I wrote this specifically for testing win32 and win64 shellcode because while these codes can run fine by themselves, it's when you inject into another process space that reveals lots of problems.

-  I wish to thank Peter Ferrie for giving permission to modify his Platform Independent code which is used in this tool.
-[1]

 [ usage